Film Submission Rules & Regulations 8th Curaçao International Film Festival Rotterdam

 After accepting the invitation to participate in the Yellow Robin Award Competition, the film cannot be withdrawn.
 The Festival must be notified about screenings prior to the Curaçao International Film Festival Rotterdam 2019.

 Participants are urged to make available all requested publicity materials for promotion.

 Producers and distributors of participating/winning films are requested to include in future promotional material the mention of participation in/winner Yellow Robin Award Competition of the 7th Curaçao International Film Festival Rotterdam.
 Logos will be made available via our Press department.

 The film should be entered online through: Film submission form

 3.2 Submission Deadlines

-The submission deadlines for selection purposes for the general festival program for short films (up to 20 min.), feature length films (60+ min.), and for the Yellow Robin Award competition is 1 January 2017.
+The submission deadline for Caribbean short films (up to 25 min.) and Yellow Robin Award Competition feature length films (60+ min.), is 4 January 2019.
 The Festival is not obliged to view late entries.